8.

 may have many geographic co- ordinates, depending on

-their reference system (geodetic Datum).
+their reference system (geodetic datum).

 - Map